 Who doesn’t love the smell of fresh blueberry muffins baking or the first bite of tang from a delicious raspberry tart?
 These tasty treats are not only pleasing to the senses, they are loaded with nutrients.
-Polyphenols, such as flavonoids and anthocyanins, and other potent antioxidants provide berries their deep red and blue colors as well as account for their vast health benefits.
+Polyphenols, such as flavonoids and anthocyanins, and other potent antioxidants account for the vast health benefits of raspberries and blueberries as well as their deep red and blue colors.
 If you are not already doing so, consider eating raw berries daily—it’s an amazing way to change your life.

 In a study published in the Annals of Neurology, researchers followed over 16,000 women for over 20 years.
 The women who ate a greater intake of anthocyanins and flavonoids from berries experienced slower cognitive decline.
 And, those who reported eating the most berries delayed cognitive decline by 2 ½ years.

 Another study found that drinking a couple of cups of blueberry juice each day can give aging memories a boost.
 The study focused on people in their 70’s with age-related memory problems.
 One group of participants drank 16 to 20 ounces of a commercial blueberry juice every day for two months while the control group drank a non-juice beverage.
 At the end of the study, the group who drank blueberry juice showed significant improvements on tests for learning and memory compared to the control group.

 #3.
 They clear the brain of toxins.
 Berries have also been found to promote autophagy – the brain’s natural housekeeping mechanism.
 To evaluate the ability of the berries to clear toxic accumulation in the brain, researchers from the Human Nutrition Research Center on Aging at Tufts University fed rats a steady berry diet for two months.
 The researchers then exposed the rats to radiation and looked at the effects on their brains.
 After 30 days, the berry-fed rats experienced significant protection against the radiation compared to the control group.